US appeals court upholds Illinois campaign finance limits

 Illinois Liberty PAC argued limits on individuals’ contributions shouldn’t be lower than those for corporations or unions.
 It complained that political parties and “legislative caucuses” formed by lawmakers may make unlimited contributions and that all limits are off when a self-funded candidate chips in enough.

-Liberty Justice Center is financing the lawsuit.
+Liberty Justice Center is representing Liberty PAC.
 President Patrick Hughes says it plans to appeal to the U.S. Supreme Court.

 The case is Illinois Liberty PAC v.
 Madigan .